-In classic approaches to stigmergy the notion of topology and related notion of locality is typically physical, defining from the viewpoint of agents - which are typically mobile - the portion of the environment which can be directly affected by their actions or can be perceived.
-In the case of cognitive stigmergy, this crucial important notion can be formulated in a natural way with the notion of workspace, as the set of artifacts directly available (usable) for an agent.
+In classic approaches to stigmergy the notion of topology (and related notion of locality) is mostly physical, defining from the viewpoint of agents-which are typically mobile-the portion of the environment which can be directly affected by their actions or can be perceived.
+In the case of cognitive stigmergy, this crucial notion can be formulated in a natural way with the notion of workspace, as the set of artifacts directly available (usable) for an agent.
 Workspaces would play the role of "open sets" in the mathematical concept topology, with agents and artifacts playing the role of points belonging to that sets.
-Workspaces can cross each other sharing agents and artifacts, can be nested, and so on: in synthesis they are a way to define the topology from a rigorous point of view.
+Workspaces can cross each other sharing agents and artifacts, can be nested, and so on: in synthesis they are a way to define the topology in a rigorous way.

-Actually, the topology induced by this characterisation is more abstract and can be articulated according to different dimensions.
-An important one is for instance organisation: the same artifacts could be accessible and usable in different ways according to the roles and the permissions that agents have inside the organisation holding such artifacts.
+Actually, the topology induced by this characterisation is more abstract and could be articulated along different dimensions.
+An important one is for instance organisation: the same artifacts could be accessible and usable in different ways according to the roles and the permissions assigned to agents by the organisation they belong to.

-It is worth noting that the nature and functionality of the artifacts could bring in situation where - to some extent - the principle of physical locality is violated.
-This is evident in our society, where artifacts (for humans) such as cells phone, or the television, or Internet itself can be used to observe and interact in a direct way with entities - e.g. humans - located at completely different places of the world.
+It is worth noting that the nature and functionality of the artifacts could bring in situation where-to some extent-the principle of physical locality is violated.
+This is evident in our society, where artifacts (for humans) such as cell phones, televisions, or the Internet itself can be used to observe and interact in a direct way with entities-e.g. humans-located at completely different places of the world.
 Conceptually, the action of an agent executing an operation on an artifact of its workspace (its locality) can have "instant" effects on a completely different workspace.
-This happens because either artifacts can be shared among workspaces or can linked together across workspaces1.
+This happens because artifacts can be either shared among workspaces or linked together across workspaces.
 Actually, the principle of locality still holds, since agents can still use only the artifacts belonging to their workspaces.